department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/forms-library-docs-research-2020/research-plan-script.md

 ## When?

 1. Timeline: What dates do you plan to do research?
 (Schedule your research at least 1 week in advance if possible to give your participants time to organize their calendars)
-   1. We will conduct this research during VSP Sprint 27, or between May 28-June 9.
+   1. We will conduct this research during VSP Sprints 27 and 28, between approximately June 4-12, 2020.
 2. Prepare: When will the thing you are testing be ready?
 (Goes without saying, but should be a few days before testing will begin.)
    1. It's ready!
 3. Length of Sessions: How long do you estimate each session will be?
 (This helps with scheduling: e.g. 30 minutes, < 1 hour, up to 2 hours, up to 4 hours)